 Sellers are often forced to complete the deal or pay damages.
 Sellers can also attempt to back out after an agreement is already in contract.
 However, this is extremely rare; it typically results in a lawsuit.

 What Can Complicate a Purchasing Contract in NYC?What Can Complicate a Purchasing Contract in NYC?

 Most purchase contracts are straightforward once all the details and terms have been agreed upon between seller and buyer.
 However, two areas complicate things are post-closing possession and work on the property.
 A post-closing possession is when the seller stays in the property sometime after closing.
 Technically, the new owner is now a landlord for the previous owner.
 They should include the terms of the lease-back, security deposit, or rental payments in the rider to the contract of sale.

 Also, if any repair work or renovation is agreed upon, this should be included in the contract.
 When work is being done, this can also complicate the deal.
 Typically due to issues found during the home inspection.
 A buyer can request that certain repairs be completed before the deal closes.
 A better alternative is for the buyer to request a lump sum from the sellers to cover the costs of repairs.
 A contractor should be brought in to provide a quote to confirm.

 They will typically include issues like these in the contract and rider.

 Final ThoughtsFinal Thoughts

 Every deal will be a little different, and you must understand the specifics of your contract before signing.
-Legal terminology can be complicated, especially if there’s something unusual about your purchase.
+Legal terminology can be complicated, especially if something unusual about your purchase.
 Make sure to raise any questions you may have with your real estate attorney.
 Once you are in a contract, you will need to proceed with your board package when buying a condo or co-op resale.
 Also, if financing with a signed contract, you can now apply for your mortgage loan.